nikolaikanev/markdown-cv/index.md

 ## Education
+'2011 - 2015'

-studied in highschool of "PGMET Stoycho and Kica Marchevi"
+Comuter techincs and technologies studied in highschool of "PGMET Stoycho and Kica Marchevi"

-speciality : Comuter techincs and technologies
+'2018 - 2019'
+Administration and management
+University of national and world economy
+Dropped out in the second year.

 <!-- ### Footer